Mental Health

 She recalls a woman who decided she would see the world not only for herself but also for her late partner.
 “One day she found herself telling him about a flower on the nature path they both loved to walk — it made her feel like she could continue to do the things they enjoyed together moving forward in her own life.”

-5. Find comfort in loving rituals
+Find solace in loving rituals

 “Writing letters to them on anniversary days or carrying on traditions around holidays can bring people we’ve lost forward with us,” says Bidwell Smith.
 Indeed, rituals let us continue to love them, adds Hone, recalling her brother who died two years ago.
 “He was a huge yachtsman, and one day I was out swimming with his sons, and one of them suggested, ‘Let’s take one big gulp of seawater for Dad!’
 It was completely unique to my brother, so it made me feel connected to him.”

-Reflect on how you want to live your life to honor your loved one.
+Indeed, reflect on how you want to live your life to honor your loved one.
 “You might think of how your mother taught you to be kind or stand up for people,” says Hone.
 “Ultimately, grief is about meaning-making: reconstructing a world that makes sense to us again.”
 As Pittman-Schulz puts it: “The hole that is grief can become a place for holding the one you love.”

 Use left and right arrow keys to navigate between menu items.
 Use right arrow key to move into submenus.
 Use escape to exit the menu.
 Use up and down arrow keys to explore.
 Use left arrow key to move back to the parent list.